-Regardless of your findings, we recommend always contacting a licensed plumber to look at the issue and either fix the leak or replace your water heater altogether.
+Regardless of your findings, we recommend always contacting a licensed plumber to look at the issue and either fix the water heater leak or replace your water heater altogether.

 A plumber will look at two main areas to determine once and for all where the leak is coming from and how serious it is.

-The first spot the plumber will check is the drain valve.
+- The first spot the plumber will check is the drain valve.
 This spigot is located at the bottom of the tank and is responsible for draining the sediment from the water heater.
-If this is the location of the leak, good news, your plumber will quickly be able to replace the drain valve for a relatively inexpensive cost.
+If this is the location of the leak, the good news is your plumber will quickly be able to replace the drain valve for a relatively inexpensive cost.

 Below is a list of the four most probable causes of a leak in your water heater.

 You can inspect these areas yourself before contacting a plumber to give them an idea of what is wrong and what equipment they will most likely require to repair or replace your water tank.

 1. The Cold and Hot Water Inlet and Outlet Connections:

 If this area is the source of your leak, it is a very easy fix.
 Simply check the inlet and outlet pipe’s connections and see if they are loose and causing water to leak.
 If this is the case, you may just need to tighten the connection with a wrench or replace a faulty pipeline.